kurahaupo/linux-syscalls-perl/README.md

   * `centiseconds` (as floating point)
   * `deciseconds` (as floating point)
   * `seconds` (as floating point)
+* Operators:
+  * `gmtime`
+  * `localtime`

+Only the `new_fseconds` constructor accepts a fractional value, and assumes microsecond precision.
+All the other constructors accept integers and set the precision accordingly.

+The `gmtime` and `localtime` methods return a blessed scalar that is a subclass of `Time::tm` with the addition of a `strftime` method.

+`Time::Nanosecond` provides two implementations that can be selected by either `use Time::Nanosecond ':ts';` or `use Time::Nanosecond ':ns';`, allowing you to make a speed/space trade-off:

+  * `Time::Nanosecond::ts` holds a pair holding seconds and nanoseconds, equivalent to `struct timespec`.
+  * `Time::Nanosecond::ns` holds integer nanoseconds (only available if Perl is compiled with 64-bit integer support); and
+These provide indentical functionality, and can interoperate with each other.

+Both of them provide the same interface for converting to/from the equivalents of `struct timespec`, `struct timeval`, floating-point `time_t`, and integer seconds, deciseconds, centiseconds, milliseconds, microseconds, and nanoseconds.
+Implied precision is inferred from the constructor, and carried over in any arithmetic.

+It also provides drop-in replacements for `localtime`, `gmtime` and `strftime` that can handle fractional seconds.
+This adds a new format specifier `%N` and modifies the `%S`, `%T` and `%s` specifiers, allowing a precision to be specified.

 Basic arithmetic operations are provided, along with drop-in replacements for `localtime`, `gmtime` and `strftime` that can handle fractional seconds.